2009 NHL Winter Classic: Media coverage

 Television coverage of the game was handled in the United States by NBC.
-Mike Emrick, the lead announcer for NBC, was not able to call play-by-play for the game due to laryngitis.
+Mike Emrick, the lead play-by-play announcer for NBC, was not able to call play-by-play for the game due to laryngitis.
 He was replaced by Dave Strader.
-Ed Olczyk, Pierre McGuire and Mike Milbury again provided analysis.
+Eddie Olczyk, Pierre McGuire, Darren Pang, and Mike Milbury again provided analysis.
 In Canada, CBC carried the game in English and RDS broadcast in French.
-NASN televised the game live overseas in the United Kingdom, where it started at 6:00 p.m. local time.
+NASN televised the game live overseas in the United Kingdom, where it started at 6 p.m. local time.
 Additionally, NHL.com offered bonus video coverage.
 The radio feed was broadcast by NHL Radio on Westwood One throughout North America, excluding the markets of the competing teams, and was carried by Sirius XM Radio.
-In addition, the American and Canadian versions of the NHL Network carried programming bookending the event starting with the practice sessions one day earlier, as well as the pre-game and post game events, and offered replays that weekend using both NBC's and CBC's feeds.
+In addition, the American and Canadian versions of the NHL Network carried programming bookending the event starting with the practice sessions one day earlier, as well as the pre-game and post-game events and offered replays that weekend using both NBC's and CBC's feeds.